 Another method would be to use the learning rule $\Delta w{ij} = \epsilon (x_i - w{ij}) y_i$, the so-called "standard competitive learning rule."
 This has the effect that input vector and weight vector gradually become similar to each other, but nevertheless the vectors have to be normalized to enable discrimination.
 Depending on the kind of normalization, this rule may be equivalent to the application of Hebb's rule.
 The situation is visualized in Figure 12.9b for the simple net already shown in Figure 12.9a where the input consists of only two neuroids.
 Then both the input vectors and the weight vectors can be plotted in the same plane.
 Because of normalization all vectors point on the unit circle.
-With the starting situation given in Figure 12.9b, the weight vectors \mathbf{w}{A} will be pulled to the input vectors \mathbf{i}{1} and \mathbf{w}{B} to \mathbf{i}{2} .
+With the starting situation given in Figure 12.9b, the weight vectors \mathbf{w}A will be pulled to the input vectors \mathbf{i}1 and \mathbf{w}B to \mathbf{i}2 .
 However, there is still the problem that success depends critically on the distribution of randomly chosen weights at the beginning.
-This can be shown in Figure 12.9c where both input vectors will attract only weight vector \mathbf{w}{A} .
-This will move to and from between \mathbf{i}{1} and \mathbf{i}{2} whereas the second output neuroid (vector $\mathbf{w}{\rm B}$) will never win and therefore never change its weights.
+This can be shown in Figure 12.9c where both input vectors will attract only weight vector \mathbf{w}A .
+This will move to and from between \mathbf{i}1 and \mathbf{i}2 whereas the second output neuroid (vector w_B) will never win and therefore never change its weights.
 Thus, successful learning is not possible for any arbitrary configuration of weights at the beginning.
 A way to avoid this problem is to start with weights that are not randomly distributed but already equal some of the input vectors.
 This heuristic, of course, also decreases the time needed for learning.
 Another solution is "learning with conscience," where those units which often win are gradually excluded from the competition, so that other "dead" units also have the change to learn.

 If we want to avoid the disadvantages of normalization and the reduction of the input dimension, the following net could solve the problem.
 One can use the standard competition learning rule.
-After learning is finished, the output value of the neuroids of the second layer is not determined by computing the scalar product $y = f(\Sigma(x_iw_i))$, but computing the Euclidean distance between vectors x and w, according to
+After learning is finished, the output value of the neuroids of the second layer is not determined by computing the scalar product $y = f(\Sigma(x_i w_i))$, but computing the Euclidean distance between vectors \mathbf{x} and \mathbf{w} , according to neuroids.
+However, such radial neuroids can probably not be realized by a single biological neuron but require a microcircuit consisting of a number of biological neurons as will be explained in the next paragraph.

-$$y = f\left(\sqrt{\left(\Sigma(x_i - w_i)^2\right)}\right)$$ .
+$$y = f\left(\sqrt{\left(\Sigma(\boldsymbol{x}{\scriptscriptstyle i} - \boldsymbol{w}{\scriptscriptstyle i}\right)^2}\,\right) \;. \label{eq:y}$$

 For f(u) the Gaussian function often is used.
-Then only a neuroid the weight vector of which equals the input vector x is excited by 1.
+Then only a neuroid the weight vector of which equals the input vector \mathbf{x} is excited by 1.
 The excitation of any other neuroid decreases exponentially with the Euclidean distance between the weight vectors of both neuroids.
-Neuroids of this form are called radial neuroids.
-However, such radial neuroids can probably not be realized by a single biological neuron but require a microcircuit consisting of a number of biological neurons as will be explained in the next paragraph.
+Neuroids of this form are called radial